appcypher/viper/NOTES.md

 - Functions

-    - Vipers doesn't support spreading any iterable except tuples and named tupeles as arguments to a function
+    - Vipers doesn't support spreading any iterable except tuples and named tuples as arguments to a function
         ```py
         dc = { 'name': 'John', 'age': 45 }
         ls = [1, 2, 3]